Factors to Consider

 Will your attributes facilitate or impede the transition to a different career, occupation, or job?
 Are there any physical, mental, or emotional challenges to consider?

 Form a plan for career placement

-Utilize Fresno State career services, your personal and professional network, and local resources to find opportunities
+Utilize the Fresno State Career Development Center, your personal and professional network, and local resources to find opportunities

 Gauge the extent of your support network